VacsoLLC/frameworkTicketing/README.md

 ## Contributing

-Vacso frameworkTicketing is an open-source project, and we welcome contributions from the community.
+Vacso Framework Ticketing is an open-source project, and we welcome contributions from the community.
 If you're interested in contributing, please read our [contributing guidelines](#) for more information.

 To develop you'll need to: